AqwamCreates/AqwamCreates/README.md

   * A Deep Learning Library (For Roblox And Pure Lua).
   * Similar to PyTorch's API And Functionalities.
-  * 6+ Months Worth Of Development + 2+ Years Foundation From DataPredict Neural.
+  * 6+ Months Worth Of Development And 2+ Years Foundation From DataPredict Neural.

 * [ChaWatcher](https://github.com/AqwamCreates/ChaWatcher)